 The Section seeks to promote scholarly interchange among scholars of the region through conferences and via an Internet home page; offer at least one session at each LASA Congress; offer an award for outstanding scholarly work published in the period between congresses; raise travel funds for Central Americans to attend LASA Congresses; and continue study trips to the region.

-The LASA Section on Colombia aims to increase communication and interaction among those who study Colombian topics; to facilitate the organization of panels on Colombia at LASA Congresses; to promote the representation of Colombianist interests within LASA; and to allow the organization of specific Colombia-related task forces, e.g. human rights.
+The LASA Colombia Section aims to increase communication and interaction among those who study Colombian topics; to facilitate the organization of panels on Colombia at LASA Congresses; to promote the representation of Colombian interests within LASA; and to allow the organization of specific Colombia-related task forces, e.g. human rights.

 The activities of this Section are oriented by three broad goals: strengthening scholarly relations between the U.S. and Cuba; providing a structure for the association of scholars whose research focuses on Cuba and U.S.-Cuban relations; and facilitating the integration of Cuban scholars and scholarship on Cuba in LASA Congress programming.

 The Culture, Power and Politics Section promotes the study of cultural politics and – in a broad way – in/of relations of power as well as the politics and power of/in culture.
 It is a space for the exchange and debate among different positions, as well as for the development of collaborative relations among its members.